Rental harmony: Hard budget constraints

 Most papers in the cardinal model assume that agents have Quasilinear utility functions - their utility is the room value minus the price.
 But in reality, agents have budget constraints - if the room price is above their budget, the utility drops much faster than linearly.
-Procaccia, Velez and Yu study this model and present an algorithm for finding whether there exists an EF allocation satisfying the budget constraints, and if so, find such an allocation that satisfies an additional fairness criterion.
+In fact, an agent always prefers any room with a price at most his budget, to a room with a price larger than his budget.